Critikid Logo

 About the course

-Being able to spot logical fallacies helps you to keep conversations on track.
+Being able to spot logical fallacies helps to keep conversations on track.

-In Fallacy Detectors Part 1, you will learn to recognize logical fallacies as you go on an adventure through cyber-space.
-Your mission includes writing tasks and interactive quizzes.
+In Fallacy Detectors, kids will learn to recognize and respond to logical fallacies as they go on an adventure through cyber-space.
+Their mission includes 10 short videos, writing tasks, and interactive quizzes.

 What is a logical fallacy?